monnierliz/monnierliz.github.io/index.md

 Join a Class with Liz

-Bones for Life® "Help for the Hips"
+Bones for Life® "Easy Knees"
 ONLINE on Zoom
-Thursdays, Feb.
-3, 10, 17, 24
+Thursdays, March 3,10,17,24
 12 noon  - 1 p.m.
 (EST)
 register:  monnierliz@gmail.com
+Sessions are recorded and available for one week

 Dance for PD (dance movement in chair for those with limited mobility) In Person at the Fort Wayne Dance Collective, 437 East Berry Street, Fort Wayne, IN 46802